adibMosharrof/ProAssist/custom/docs/dst_data/6-dst_training_data_creation_plan.md

 ## Overview

-This document outlines the detailed implementation plan for extending the existing SimpleDSTGenerator to create training-ready Dialog State Tracking (DST) data directly.
+This document outlines the detailed implementation plan for adding training data creation capabilities to the existing SimpleDSTGenerator by creating new modules.
 While inspired by ProAssist's approach, this implementation builds upon the current enhanced DST + SPEAK data format to generate training data with key differences:

 **Key Differences from ProAssist**:
 - **Frame Information**: Embedded directly in conversation events (not separate "frames" turns)